An Introduction to Quantum Computing, Without the Physics: Operations on qubits

 The action of $H$ is as follows:

 In subsequent sections we will need an algebraic expression for the action of Hadamard gates on basis states.
-The effect of $H$ on a single-qubit basis state $\ket{x}_1$ (where $x = 0$ or $1$) can be summarized as follows:
+The effect of $H$ on a 1-qubit basis state $\ket{x}$ (where $x = 0$ or $1$) can be summarized as follows: